How to Save While Paying Off Debt

-Explore ways to manage debt while making sure you’re prepared for the unexpected
+Explore ways to find balance between paying off debt and saving for the unexpected

-Medical bills, job loss, car repairs or whatever else life throws your way—there’s no shortage of potential financial emergencies in life.
-So it makes sense to have an emergency fund to help tackle unexpected expenses.
+With everything life can throw your way—medical bills, car repairs, job loss and more—there’s often no shortage of financial emergencies to deal with.
+So it may make sense to have an emergency fund to help tackle unexpected expenses.

-But putting aside a few months’ pay isn’t always the easiest thing to do—especially if you’re also working to pay back long-term loans or credit card debt.
+But putting aside a few months’ pay isn’t easy—especially if you’re also working to pay back loans and credit card debt.
 Read on for ways to help you do both at the same time.

-Carmen spends most of her work days at Capital One Cafés, helping people understand their relationship with money.
-She says having an emergency fund is all about surviving vs. thriving.
-If you can get your savings to a place where you feel safe and secure, it’s easier to focus on living life to the fullest.
+Carmen spends most of her workdays at Capital One Cafés, helping people understand their relationship with money.
+Her philosophy on saving: If you can get your savings to a place where you feel safe and secure, it’s easier to focus on living life to the fullest.

 Take a Look at What You Owe

-Plus, if you’re putting money toward fees, you’re missing chances to pay down your debt or boost your emergency fund.
+Plus, if you’re being charged fees, that’s money that could be better used to pay down your debt or boost your emergency fund.

 Make a Budget

-Once you have a total, subtract your monthly expenses from your monthly income.
-The result gives you a rough estimate of what you have to work with.
-Don’t assume you’ll have the same amount left over each month.
-If you’re planning a vacation or the holidays are coming up, there could be additional expenses.
+Hint: Don’t necessarily assume you’ll have the same amount left over each month.
+If you’re planning a vacation or the holidays are coming up, for example, there could be additional expenses.

-If you’re able, you might consider building a buffer into your checking account before going after other goals.
+If you’re able, you might consider building a buffer in your checking account.

-Having a little extra money in your account that you don’t touch might help you avoid overdrawing.
-And it could also provide peace of mind—so you can focus on making real progress toward debt or savings goals.
+A buffer could also give you peace of mind.
+With one in place, you can focus on making real progress toward debt or savings goals.

 Grow Your Savings